-The ownership in case of a company is defined by the shareholding by the personnel involved.
-The ownership is in hand of a sole member in case of OPC and not divided with any other person.
-Owing to 100% ownership, the member is not dependent on other person and enjoys the freedom to work and operate subject to applicable laws and provisions.
-He can become the shareholder and director at the same time and take over the complete control, which in case of Private Company is not possible.
+The ownership in the case of a company is defined by the shareholding by the personnel involved.
+The ownership is in hands of a sole member in the case of OPC and not divided with any other person.
+Owing to 100% ownership, the member is not dependent on another person and enjoys the freedom to work and operate subject to applicable laws and provisions.
+He can become the shareholder and director at the same time and take over complete control, which in the case of a Private Company is not possible.
 The ownership is divided into at least two members at any time in the Private Company.
 Therefore, the freedom of decision is compromised and dependent.
 All the managerial decisions are taken by the directors appointed by the shareholders.
 The voting power is based on the ratio of shares held by each member.

-The fundraising from investors is not possible in the form of equity investment in case of OPC because there can only be one member.
-But, for a Private Company, the fundraising through issue of equity is possible in many ways including private placement, right issues, through Venture Capital, etc. Further, internal funding has better a face than OPC as there is more than one to contribute to.
+Fundraising from investors is not possible in the form of equity investment in the case of OPC because there can only be one member.
+But, for a Private Company, fundraising through the issue of equity is possible in many ways including private placement, right issues, Venture Capital, etc. Further, internal funding has better a face than OPC as there is more than one to contribute to.

 Audit & Annual Compliance:

-The audit is mandatory for any company registered under Indian Companies Act, 2013.
+The audit is mandatory for any company registered under the Indian Companies Act, 2013.
 Similarly, for the Annual Compliance part.
 Both OPC and Private Company shall appoint a statutory auditor within 30 days of registration.
-The Annual Compliance will include filing forms with Ministry of Corporate Affairs for each financial year.
-Additionally, both must file the income tax return for each financial year.
+The Annual Compliance will include filing forms with the Ministry of Corporate Affairs for each financial year.
+Additionally, both must file income tax returns for each financial year.

 Conversion of OPC:

-Further, if the promoter wants to covert the OPC voluntarily into other company, a minimum period of 2 years shall pass since One Person Company Registration.
+Further, if the promoter wants to covert the OPC voluntarily into another company, a minimum period of 2 years shall pass since One Person Company Registration.

 There are both advantages and disadvantages accompanied to every organization.
-If one can balance the pros and cons in situational context by considering above discussed features, it would be easy to set upon which is the appropriate structure for particular business.
+If one can balance the pros and cons in a situational context by considering the above-discussed features, it would be easy to set upon which is the appropriate structure for a particular business.